-If the proxy server is configured to intercept SSL-encrypted connections, then you must also configure the driver to use the proxy's certificate file.
+If the proxy server is configured to intercept SSL-encrypted connections, then in addition to specifying the proxy server information described above, you must also export the proxy server's root certificate onto your machine and configure the driver to use it.

-To configure the driver to use the proxy's certificate:
+To export and specify the proxy server's root certificate:

-1. Export the proxy's certificate as a PEM file.
+1. Export the proxy's certificate as a .pem file.
 You can do this using OpenSSL.

-If necessary, you can export the certificate as another format, such as CER, and convert that file into a .pem format.
+If necessary, you can export the certificate as another format, such as . cer, and convert that file into a .pem file.

+'''

 openssl x509 -inform der -in certificate.cer -out certificate.pem

+'''